-HORTICULTURAL CONSIDERATIONS Modified genes could be removed by conventional plant breeding.
+Modified genes could be removed by conventional plant breeding.
+Ethical and social considerations

-ETHICAL/SOCIAL CONSIDERATIONS Food labelling will be important to enable consumers to make informed choices.
+Food labelling will be important to enable consumers to make informed choices.
+Legal considerations

-LEGAL CONSIDERATIONS Even though modified genes are removed in the final apple, the apples would be considered GM under the New Zealand HSNO Act.
-RISKS AND POTENTIAL BENEFITS New traits could be rapidly introduced into prized apple varieties.
-Checks for off-target gene edits would need to be made.
+Even though modified genes are removed in the final apple, the apples would be considered GM under the New Zealand HSNO Act.
+Risks and potential benefits